AriFordsham/GHCWiki/annotations.md

   - Fields of data/newtype declarations
   - Non-top-level identifiers (for plugins: tricky because such names are unstable)

-- I believe it would make sense to allow annotations to use the implementations of values in the module being compiled,: after all, I they can use the implementations of values in imported modules.
+- **(Only in SoC implementation)** I believe it would make sense to allow annotations to use the implementations of values in the module being compiled,: after all, I they can use the implementations of values in imported modules.
 This would filling out the relevant field with an error during compilation (for the benefit of plugins) and linking the annotation fields up to the required values after compilation.
 Is this a good idea?

 - Have retention policies, similar to Java?
 - See also the Haskell Prime ticket: [ http://hackage.haskell.org/trac/haskell-prime/ticket/88](http://hackage.haskell.org/trac/haskell-prime/ticket/88)